dadahu/New_Baseline_App/ReadME.txt

 Update 30/10/2012 ...
 Update no.5 ...

 		> added complete functions for all active buttons, added confirmation dialogs for reboot actions, minor layout and function changes,
-		  added shutdown option, fixed layout again,
+		  added new custom_dialog and new custom_alert_dialog layouts, created second buttons xml to define button_pressed etc, added shutdown option, reboot device option and reboot to recovery option, fixed layout again,
 		  added current version dialog,
 		  added some other graphics,
 		  both 'custom_dialog' and 'custom_alert_dialog' have been created and relevant resources configured.
-		  all alert dialogs and builders have now all been replaced with dialog, calling layouts and styles. small buttons been added, remote and local version strings changed,
+		  all alert dialogs and builders have now all been replaced with dialog- calling new layouts and styles.
+		  small buttons been added,
+		  remote and local version strings changed,
 		  some other minor edits,
 		  general cleanup and format.